tansanchian/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][] return book (by: Mon, 23 Dec 2024, 04:00 PM)
-"Now you have 2 tasks in the list. (included archived tasks)
+Now you have 2 tasks in the list. (included archived tasks)
 ```

 ## Adding event: ```event <description> /from <date> /to(date)```